 Another possibility is to revoke all mysql schema privileges but grant access to specific mysql tables or columns.
 This can be done even with a partial revoke on mysql.
-The following statements enable readonly access to u1 within the mysql schema, but only for the db table and the Host and User columns of the user table:
+The following statements enable read-only access to ul within the mysql schema, but only for the db table and the Host and User columns of the user table:

 '''

 CREATE USER u3 IDENTIFIED BY 'password';

 GRANT ALL ON .
 TO u3;

 REVOKE ALL ON mysql.
 FROM u3;

 GRANT SELECT ON mysql.db TO u3;

-GRANT SELECT(Host, User) ON mysql.user TO u3;
+GRANT SELECT(Host,User) ON mysql.user TO u3;

 '''